squid-cache/squid-cache.github.io/docs/DeveloperResources/ClientStreams.md

 15:13 < nicholas> stream.getRaw() is a pointer to the node, yes?
 I could the code around that confusing.
 15:14 < lifeless> stream is a ESIStreamContext which is a clientStream node that pulls data from a clientstream, instances of which are
-                  used by both the master esi document and includes 15:14 < lifeless> (different instances, but hte logic is shared by composition) 15:14 < lifeless> that is pased into ESIInclude::Start because ESI includes have a primary include and an 'alternate' include.
+                  used by both the master esi document and includes 15:14 < lifeless> (different instances, but the logic is shared by composition) 15:14 < lifeless> that is pased into ESIInclude::Start because ESI includes have a primary include and an 'alternate' include.
 15:16 < lifeless> so all you need to start the chain is:
 15:16 < nicholas> I see.
 I won't need to worry about any of that.